jrpool/jsonresume-theme-a11y/README.md

 ## Basic usage

-The standard instructions for using `jsonresume` themes can apply to this theme:
+If you wish, you can use this application as a theme for a document complying with the [`jsonresume` schema](https://jsonresume.org/schema/).
+That schema requires a JSON-compliant source file whose property names and value types are drawn from a permitted set.

 - Install [resume-cli](https://github.com/jsonresume/resume-cli).
 - Install this theme: `npm install jsonresume-theme-a11y`.
+- Create your JSON source file.
+You can use the `resume init` command to start that file.
-- Create your JSON source file per the `resume-cli` instructions.
+- Name your source file `resume.json` and put it into the `resume-cli` directory where this README file is located.
-- Generate an HTML, markdown, or PDF file: `resume export --theme a11y --format html [outputfilename]`.
+- Generate an HTML, markdown, or PDF file: `resume export --theme a11y --format {html|markdown|pdf} [outputfilename]`.

 ## Advanced usage